Donald Roller Wilson: Life

 The artist wrote "Roller Wilson was born in Houston, Texas on November 23, 1938, 10:55 A.M.
 His mother, a descendent of German–Dutch Jews who prospered during the Oklahoma Land Rush, had run off and married his father, an Episcopalian wildcatter who had been laying pipe in the Oklahoma plains."
 He was the youngest of three siblings and significantly younger than his brother and sister, in effect growing up as an only child.
 His family moved to Nebraska about 1944 where his father started a business that made combine harvesters, and then to Wichita, Kansas, in 1945.
 His earliest involvement with art was sign painting on trucks.
 He attended Wichita State University where he earned both B.A. and M.F.A. degrees.
 After completing his education he spent one year (1966–67) as an assistant professor at Peru State College, Nebraska.
 He moved to Fayetteville, Arkansas, in the summer of 1967, "expecting it would be a short-lived venture" as a professor at the University of Arkansas, although Wilson ended up teaching at the university for eight years.
 In the mid-1970s he was able to devote himself to painting fulltime, and he and his wife Kathleen, also an artist, have remained in Fayetteville for well over fifty years.

 Art

 According to The New York Times, "Donald Roller Wilson's goofy, hallucinogenic, old master-style painting of monkeys, dogs and cats dressed up in antique costumes may be kitsch, but it's high-quality kitsch, like good beach reading."

 Some of the characters he has created include Cookie the Baby Orangutan, Jane the Pug Girl, Jack the Jack Russell "Terror", Loretta the Actress Cat, Miss Dog America, and Patricia the Seeing Eye Dog of Houston.

 He created album cover art for musician Frank Zappa during the 1980s and 1990s.
-Among these: Boulez Conducts Zappa: The Perfect Stranger (1984), Francesco Zappa (1984) and Them Or Us (1984).
+Among these: Boulez Conducts Zappa: The Perfect Stranger (1984), Francesco Zappa (1984), Them Or Us (1984), and The Old Masters box sets (1985-1987).